4teamwork/ftw.testing/README.rst

     self.set_parent(context, parent_context)
       Stubs the `context` so that its acquision parent is `parent_context`.
       Expects at least context to be a mock or a stub.
+Returns the `parent_context`.